avast/cactus/README.md

 1. Cactus is able to generate `Converter[AnyValue, MessageInsideAnyField]` and _lift_ it into `Option`, so you get `Converter[Option[AnyValue], Option[MessageInsideAnyField]]` for free.
-1. Cactus is also able to generate `Converter[MessageInsideAnyField, InnerClass]` (and lift it into `Option`), you append this converter to the previous one.
+1. Cactus is also able to generate `Converter[MessageInsideAnyField, MessageInsideAnyFieldClass]` (and lift it into `Option`), you append this converter to the previous one.
 1. You know how to convert `OptionalMessageClass` to `Option[AnyValue]` and you prepend this conversion function in front of the converter.
 1. Cactus is able to generate `Converter[OptionalMessage, OptionalMessageClass]` and you prepend this converter in front of the converter.